loginom/loginom-help-en-omegat/data/processors/preprocessing/fine-classes/configuring-an-external-partition.md

 # Configure External Binning

-This option is required when External binning bins port is set, namely, the external binning is supplied to tho the Coarse Classes node in the table form.
+This option is required when External binning ranges port is set, namely, the external binning is supplied to the Coarse Classes node in the table form.
 If the input data source contains binning settings for this column, "Input (external binning)" usage type is selected for it in the wizard.
 In this case, the binning is taken from the table, and it is not calculated using the algorithm based on the current data.

 ## Requirements to the External Binning